Qadr (munition)

-The 9A Qadr is an Iranian surface to ground precision-guided munition (PGM).
+The 9A Qadr is an Iranian air to surface precision-guided munition (PGM).
 It is Iran's first generation of air-launched bomb.
 It was developed by the missile-manufacturing companies of the Iranian Ministry of Defence, not the well-established Aerospace Industries Organisation, who build Iran surface-to-surface guided weapons.

 The GBU-67/9A Qadr is an unpowered Electro-Optically guided Glide-Bomb (EO GB), built around a 2,000 lb Mk 84 class bomb body.
 Both the Qadr and the Zoobin have been designed around standard US-pattern general-purpose bomb shapes, from existing IRIAF stocks.
 Both weapons have also been given US-style `GBU' and `AGM' designations, although the designers say that these numbers have no greater significance beyond inventory management and parts stocks.